therunnas/Therunnas/README.md

 About me

-💼 FrontEnd Developer | Focused on sleek UI and seamless user experience
+💼 Developer | Focused on sleek UI and seamless user experience

 🌐 Always exploring all languages and technologies — from classic HTML to cutting-edge AI tools